Exhibitor Rules & Regulations

 WEF requires all exhibitors to provide flooring for their booth, with the exception for exhibitors in the Innovation Showcase and Discovery Zone.

 Carpet/Flooring must cover the entire booth space in one continuous piece.
 Interlocking flooring is permitted.
 Stick-on flooring is prohibited.
 Exhibitors may not use adhesive to adhere items to the floor.
-Show Management reserves the right to force carpet booths without carpet or flooring on Sunday, September 28, 2025.
+Show Management reserves the right to carpet booths without carpet or flooring at 6:00 p.m.
+Sunday, September 27, 2026 at the exhibitor’s expense.

 Return to Top | Return to Exhibiting Information Home